colortheory42/blue_yellow/README.md

-# 🟦🟨 Blue & Yellow Backrooms
+# 🟦🟨 blue_yellow

-**Blue & Yellow Backrooms** is a minimal, atmospheric exploration environment where the player navigates repeating geometry and surreal color spaces.
+blue_yellow is a minimal, atmospheric exploration environment where the player navigates repeating geometry and surreal color spaces.